Navya-tayi/Coding-a-Discord-Chat-Bot-That-Talks-Like-Your-Favorite-Character/README.md

+Credit of the code and idea (from freecodecamp.org and Lynn zheng): https://www.youtube.com/watch?v=UjDpW_SOrlw  --> WATCH THIS FOR CLEAR UNDERSTANDING!!!

 # Coding-a-Discord-Chat-Bot-That-Talks-Like-Your-Favorite-Character
 Use AI to create a Discord chat bot that talks like your favorite characters The following procedure is an example for the Rachel Green bot: